 - If you've suffered a psychiatric injury due to bullying, enter it in the accident book.
 That makes it official.

 - If you plan to claim compensation for the psychiatric injury caused by bullying under the UK Industrial Injuries Scheme see the TUC guidance.

 - If you've not done so, contact a bully helpline (see Helplines on Links page) and see if there's a bullying survivor support group in your area.
-Tim Field regrets that due to overwhelming demand he is no longer able to advise on individual cases.

 - Contact your union representative, copy this information to them, advise them of this web site.
 Not all trade unions support their members in cases of bullying and stress; to understand why, read this page.

 - If you're a teacher in the UK (or elsewhere) see the page for teachers.

 - If you're a nurse or healthcare worker, see the page for nurses.

 - If you're working in the voluntary / charity / not-for-profit sector, see the voluntary sector page.

 - If you're dealing with child bullying, see the pages on child and school bullying